Apply For A Pavement Cafe Licence Or Pavement Licence

-You need a licence if you plan to place tables, chairs and other furniture or sales and display materials on the pavement outside your business
+You need a licence to place furniture (such as tables and chairs), sales or display materials on the pavement outside your business

 Pavement Café Licence

-Required if you wish to place tables, chairs or other furniture on the pavement outside your cafe or restaurant for customer use, where the pavement is part of the public highway.
+To put tables, chairs or other furniture on the pavement outside your cafe or restaurant for customer use (if the pavement is part of the public highway) apply for a Pavement Cafe Licence.

-Required if you wish to place sales or display materials outside your premises on the public highway.
+To put sales or display materials outside your premises on the public highway, apply for a Pavement Licence.

 The term 'public highway' includes roads, pavements and verges.